abbott567/blog/src/views/posts/making-microservices-accessible/post.md

 For example, when collecting names, in a service such as [Get your State Pension](https://www.gov.uk/get-state-pension), the majority of users will be from the UK.
 So, you're going to want to label your input fields '`first name`' and '`last name`' to fit with UK naming conventions.

-But, on a service such as [Apply for a National Insurance number](https://www.gov.uk/apply-national-insurance-number/how-to-apply), you're going to want to use '`given names`' and '`family names`', because it's likely that your users are not from the UK.
+But, on a service such as [Apply for a National Insurance number](https://www.gov.uk/apply-national-insurance-number/how-to-apply), you're going to want to use &lsquo;`given names`&rsquo; and &lsquo;`family names`&rsquo;, because it's likely that your users are not from the UK.

-This guidance is outlined in [GOV.UK Design Pattern for names](https://design-system.service.gov.uk/patterns/names/).
+This guidance is outlined in the [GOV.UK Design Pattern for names](https://design-system.service.gov.uk/patterns/names/).

-If you hard-code '`first name`' and '`last name`' labels into your microservice, it's too brittle.
+If you hard-code &lsquo;`first name`&rsquo; and &lsquo;`last name`&rsquo; labels into your microservice, it's too brittle.
 It's not going to cater for other cultures or nationalities where their names don't fit the UK conventions.

 ![A side-by-side comparison of two text inputs on a HTML form.
 The title on the top of each reads: What is your name?
 The labels on one set of fields reads: first name and last name.
 On the other, it reads: given names and family name](/images/microservices-labels.jpg)